Cold Weather Riding

 A couple days ago, a friend of ours who is interested in taking clicker training up to the next level, came out to see a Cole performance.

 Julie has a Haflinger mare that has done a little clicker training on the ground.
-Her trainer, until…Continue
+Her trainer, until recently, saw no need for clicker training.
+The mare had some…Continue

 The hardest part about this time of the year is the shorter daylight hours.
 Since I have to go home and take care of my animals after work, I run out of time to ride in the park.
-In the beginning of the month, I would rush out and take a quick ride with Kevin—just…Continue
+In the beginning of the month, I would rush out and take a quick ride with Kevin—just barely getting back before it was too dark to ride the guys home…Continue

 Added by Judi Daly on October 27, 2015 at 2:30pm — No Comments